 Name and email

-Administrators and Managers with assigned people have the ability to change another person’s first and last name, and Administrators can also change other people's email addresses.
+Administrators and Managers with assigned people can change another person’s first and last name, and Administrators can also change other people's email addresses.
 Some things to note:

 - Updating a person’s name will change their Harvest ID settings and will affect all accounts that person is a part of.
 They’ll receive an email notification that their name has changed, letting them know which Harvest and Forecast accounts are affected.

-- Updating a person’s email address will create a new Harvest ID for that person and won’t affect any other Harvest or Forecast accounts that the prior email is a part of.
+- Updating a person’s email address in one account won’t affect any other Harvest or Forecast accounts that the prior email is a part of.
 They’ll receive an invitation at their new email address and should sign out of all their Harvest and Forecast accounts before accepting the new invitation.
 Once they’ve done that, they’ll be able to sign in to Harvest again.
 If a person needs their email address updated for multiple Harvest accounts or for both Harvest and Forecast, they should update their own Harvest ID rather than just a single profile within an account.

 - Non-Account Owners can’t edit the Account Owner’s email address.
 Other Administrators in the account will still see the email in the Account Owner’s profile, but the field will be grayed out.